cliffordsepato/cliffordsepato/README.md

 **What I'm working on**

-Currently, I'm focused on developing more robust and user-friendly web apps using Python 🐍 and Streamlit 🚀.
-I'm also exploring new ways to use machine learning 🤖 and natural language processing 🗣️ to enhance data-driven decision making in various industries 📈.
-Let's build something amazing together! 💪
+Currently, I'm focused on developing more robust and user-friendly web apps using Python and Streamlit .
+I'm also exploring new ways to use machine learning and natural language processing to enhance data-driven decision making in various industries.
+Let's build something amazing together!

 **How to get in touch**